-Children with brain lesions able to use gestures important to language learningFebruary 20th, 2013 in Psychology & Psychiatry /
+Children with brain lesions able to use gestures important to language learningFebruary 20, 2013 in Medicine & Health / Psychology & Psychiatry

 Children with brain lesions suffered before or around the time of birth are able to use gestures – an important aspect of the language learning process– to convey simple sentences, a Georgia State University researcher has found.